guidomacini/test-monitoring/README.md

 # test-monitoring Project

-With this project I've reproduced the problem (there is an "/hello" endpoint).
+With this project I've reproduced the problem (there is an "/hello" endpoint) -> test-monitoring/src/main/java/org/acme/GreetingResource.java.
 Enabling the ELASTIC_APM_ENABLE_EXPERIMENTAL_INSTRUMENTATIONS all endpoint is monitored under a GET or POST generic paths.

 ## My environment